Finance, Funding & Rebates

 People with disabilities or dependents may claim a modified vehicle as a medical expense on the federal income tax.
 Up to 20% of the vehicle's purchase price may be claimed, up to a maximum of $5,000.
 The vehicle must have been previously or recently modified (within six months after it was purchased), and the amount claimed must not include the cost of modifying the vehicle.

 In some cases may also be claimed as long as the alterations and requirements meet the standards as noted.
-A prescription must be sent validating the claim.
+A prescription must be sent to validate the claim.

 For more information Click Here.